 In the clip below, I spoke about why we need to reassess how we view children who are criminally exploited by gangs.
-As well as myself, they spoke with Merseyside Police, a former gang member who groomed children to sell drugs and a mother whose son was exploited by gangs.
+As well as myself, they talked to Merseyside Police, a former gang member who groomed children to sell drugs and a mother whose son was exploited by gangs.

 The full programme is available to watch on BBC iPlayer for the next 27 days here.